 Happy Feet Cohort at the David Geffen School of Medicine at UCLA

 During the fourth year students will complete an advanced degree that designs and implements a project related to improving health for the underserved.
-Advanced degree options include MBA, MPH, and MPP.
+Advanced degree options include MBA, MPH, and MPP

 The fifth year will be within the DGSOM Colleges.
 The "Colleges" will further prepare students for residencies and future role as leaders.
 College activities include seminars, special and specific electives, a research project and an intense advising and mentoring program.
 Sub-Internship opportunities to enhance career goals will be stressed.
-PRIME seniors will present a leadership project as part of the UCLA School of Medicine Senior Scholarship Day.
+PRIME-LA seniors will present a leadership project as part of the UCLA School of Medicine Senior Scholarship Day.